Frequently Asked Questions (FAQs)

 Can I send my information by e-mail?

 If you wish, you can e-mail an electronic file containing the data we have requested.
 E-mail addresses are found on our contacts page.

 Yes.
 Just give us a call and we will be happy to take your data over the phone.
 See our contacts page for a list of State agency phone numbers.

-The OES Survey collects data from a sample of establishments and calculates employment estimates by occupation, industry, and geographic area.
-The survey covers all non-farm industries.
+The OES Report collects data from a sample of establishments and calculates employment estimates by occupation, industry, and geographic area.
+The report covers all non-farm industries.
 Data are collected by the State Workforce Agencies in cooperation with the Bureau of Labor Statistics, US Department of Labor.
 The OES Program estimates employment and wages for nearly 800 occupations for all 50 States, the District of Columbia, Puerto Rico, the US Virgin Islands, and Guam, as well as the nation as a whole.
 It also produces employment and wage estimates for Metropolitan Statistical Areas (MSAs), and for specific industries.